heyjude007/splif/README.md

 This was made at the request of fellow programmer and dear friend of mine [@OfficialJavaScript](https://github.com/OfficialJavaScript), who needed it for another project we are currently working on.

-This is currently a CLI tool but I plan to make a GUI version using Tkinter at some point in the future.
+This was originally made as a CLI tool but I made a GUI version for ease of use.